USEPA/RAQSAPI/README.md

 ## Option 2: Installing the development version of RAQSAPI (unstable)

-> \[!CAUTION\] The developement version of RAQSAPI contains code that
+> \[!CAUTION\] The development version of RAQSAPI contains code that has
-> has not yet been thouroughly been tested and is more likely to contain
+> not yet been thoroughly been tested and is more likely to contain
 > bugs.
 It is recommended that the stable CRAN version be installed for
 > production use.